 - How long, if at all, the requesting spouse has been unemployed;

 - The loss of earnings, seniority, retirement benefits and other employment opportunities that the requesting spouse had to deal with; and

 - How old, how physically fit and how emotionally capable the requesting spouse is.

 Spousal maintenance can be permanent or temporary, but even if an order is permanent, it involves payments made until there’s a significant change in someone’s circumstances, such as retirement, remarriage, or a drastic change in income.

 Answers to Your Important Questions

 You don’t have to fight these battles alone.
-Call us at 763-323-6555 for your free consultation today.
+Call us at (763) 783-5146 to schedule a confidential case evaluation.
 We’ll protect your rights and ensure that every aspect of your divorce, including spousal maintenance, is fairly concluded.